UY Scuti (Young Thug album): Release and promotion

 Thug held up a jersey with the name "UY Scuti" at a Miami Heat vs. Golden State Warriors basketball game on March 25 and followed an account on Instagram that features the name.
 Future tweeted the name the following day, seemingly confirming his involvement in the album.
 British-American rapper 21 Savage would be confirmed to make an appearance on the album on April 10 through an Instagram story.
 Fans then spotted a billboard in the California desert the following day on the way to the Coachella 2025 festival, which read "UNIVERSE HAS BEEN TOO QUIET.
 UNTIL NOW.
 UY SCUTI" with the month of May being written in the lower right corner.
 On April 16, Thug officially announced the release of the album after sharing a link to pre-order it.

-The album's lead single, "Money on Money" featuring close collaborator Future, was released on April 25, 2025, and was accompanied by a high-quality music video.
+The album's lead single, "Money on Money" featuring close collaborator Future, was released on April 25, 2025, and was accompanied by a music video.
 On the same day, Thug appeared in an interview with GQ and appeared on the cover of their magazine.
 Fans would later notice Mariah the Scientist commented "I can't wait until May 9 please change the date mr. UY scuti" under an Instagram post promoting the interview, seemingly confirming the release date.
 The release date was later pushed back to June, although it did not drop that month.

 After being pushed back several times, leaked jail calls of Thug were released, causing discontent and disappointment among fans as many labeled Thug a "snitch".
 Following this, several rappers begun to distance themselves from Thug, leading to the release of the album's second single, "Miss My Dogs" releasing on September 12, 2025, alongside its music video and the album's new release date, with the album now announced to be dropping on September 19.
 However, due to the release of Cardi B's sophomore album, Am I the Drama? being released on the same date, the album was pushed back to September 26.
 The album was released alongside a music video for the fifth track, "Fucking Told U".

 On September 28, Young Thug held a surprise concert in front of the Fulton County Courthouse in Atlanta, where he urged local attendees to "stop the violence."
 Streamed to YouTube and Twitch, Thug performed "Ski" and "Digits", among other hit songs.
 On September 30, 2025, in support of the album, Young Thug made an appearance on internet personality Adin Ross' Kick stream, in what was one of his first major media appearances since his release from prison.
 During the stream, Young Thug controversially declared his support for Sean Combs amidst Combs' sentencing.

 Thug announced a 2026 tour in support of the album with Quavo on September 30, 2025.
 On October 3, 2025, an expanded version of the album with 7 additional songs, titled the "Supernova edition", was released.
 A music video for "Blaming Jesus" was released on October 23, 2025.